kringor/Library/README.md

 2. Tokens are refreshed after each request to ensure secure interactions.
 3. Expired tokens are automatically removed from the database.

+### Project Information
+This project is developed as part of a midterm requirement for the ITPC 115(System Integration and Architecture) subject, showcasing the ability to build secure API endpoints and manage tokens effectively.

+### Contact Information
+If you need assistance or have any questions, feel free to reach out to me.
+Below are my contact details:

+Name: Kenneth Denver Ringor
+University: Don Mariano Marcos Memorial State University (Mid-La Union Campus)
+Email: kringor20722@student.dmmmsu.edu.ph
+Phone: 09695878499